-Typically, as a third party association, they do not.
-If you cannot get your case settled with them, they may refer you back to Autodesk, or Microsoft, or Bentley, or Adobe for litigation (for example).
+Typically, as a third-party association, they do not.
+If you cannot get your case settled with them, they may refer you back to Autodesk, Microsoft, Bentley, or Adobe for litigation (for example).

 Can you buy software while you are in the middle of an audit?

 Check with software counsel before you make this determination.
 This is a very touch issue with the Software Alliance.
 They would prefer you NOT buy any software, or delete any software, during the course of a software audit.
 However, an open question (at least to me, is what if you are cranking out millions of dollars with a particular software product, and the software publisher may seek to hold you liable for actual damages and profits, to me, in this case, I have to look at what the value of that continued infringement is).
 In some cases, you may have to work something out with BSA counsel.
 Also, if your company is growing and software is needed while the “lawyers are wrangling” over audit terms, there may be times a company needs to purchase the software.
 But again, before doing so it would be extremely wise to discuss with experienced compliance counsel.